Enyby/APK-Info/README.md

 There is integration in the Windows shell.

-# False positive report about virus on APK-Info.exe
+# False positive report about a virus on APK-Info.exe

 Some antivirus may recognize APK-Info.exe as a virus.
 It's a wrong report (false positive).
 Please ignore it.
-The application didn't contain any virus.
+The application doesn't contain any viruses.
 See [#4](https://github.com/Enyby/APK-Info/issues/4)

 # APK-Info features
-- Support up to latest API Levels available
+- Supports latest API levels available
-- To add future SDK don't require program changes because is defined in external ini file.
+- SDK levels is defined in external ini file
-- Multilingual GUI.
-It's possible add new language without program change, but just editing external INI file.
+- Multilingual GUI (to add a new language, just edit the external ini file)
-- Automatic recognition of OS language and set the right GUI language (86 languages)
+- Automatic recognition of OS language, and setting the right GUI language (86 languages currently available)
 - Option in configuration file to force a specific GUI language
-- Option in configuration file to define pattern for rename filename
+- Option in configuration file to define pattern for renaming filename
 - Windows shell integration (optional)
-- Support Drag'n'Drop APK to the program window.
+- Support Drag'n'Drop APK to the program window

 # Using
 You can open the APK file in APK-Info using one of the following methods:
 - Start APK-Info, and then select the APK file in the dialog.
-- Open the APK file by click on the open button in the dialog.
+- Open the APK file by clicking on the open button in the dialog.
 - Drag the APK file to APK-Info.exe or its shortcut.
 - Drag the APK file into the running APK-Info window.
 - Open the APK file by double-clicking, after installing APK-Info, as a program for opening APK files (via explorer or attached .cmd file).